course-details-portlet

 Learning methods and activities

-Between the case study analysis and the design task, an intensive experimental design and construction activity is arranged as part of learning activities, with the intention of deepening the potential of a specific material or construction systems for providing comfortable and adaptable bioclimatic shelters.
+Theory knowledge gained through the case study anaysis in the theory course, is used in the design course for the design of a set of prefab bioclimatic shelters in different climatic conditions.
+Since 2022, an intensive experimental design and construction activity is arranged as part of learning activities, with the intention of deepening the potential of a specific material or construction systems for providing comfortable and adaptable bioclimatic shelters.

 Teaching and learning activities include: